pduchnovsky/duchnovsky.com/source/_posts/fast-easy-static-page-generator-with-hosting-and-all-of-this-for-free.md

    > \*Other options are not as effective as the plugin we installed for hexo (hexo-all-minifier)
    >
    > **Domain Management**: Optionally set up custom domain and definitely set up **https** certificate, which is of course free, thanks to AWESOME [Let's encrypt](https://letsencrypt.org) !
-5. Enable optional plugins in **Plugins** section, I use only "Submit Sitemap"  by cdeleeuwe, which automatically sends our sitemap to Google, Bing, and Yandex after every build.
 6. Now.. every time you 'push' changes in your repo, netlify will auto**magic**ally build the site using hexo and publish it.

 ##### Optional stuff